DataONEorg/sem-prov-design/docs/use-cases/semantics/use-case-51.rst

 Scenario
 --------
-When viewing metadata for existing data packages, a user can select concepts from one [or more?] ontologies that describe the measurement characteristics (e.g., Temperature) and standards (e.g., Celsius) used.
+When viewing metadata for existing data packages, a user can easily and clearly select concepts from one [or more?] ontologies that describe the measurement characteristics (e.g., Temperature) and standards (e.g., Celsius) used.
 These concepts are the body of the annotations.

 Summary
 -------
-The user may wish to confirm or refute the automatically generated annotations (see UC 50).
-This is similar to authoring annotations from scratch, but will hopefully be easier since we can constrain the list of possible concepts using recommendations from the ontology repository given values from our existing metadata descriptions of the attributes.
+The user may add annotations from scratch or edit an existing one.
+If we can constrain the list of possible concepts using recommendations from the ontology repository given values from our existing metadata descriptions of the attributes it could be helpful, but not necessarily required especially if the UI for selecting concepts is easy to navigate.

 Sequence Diagram